INTREPID-hep/DTPatternRecognition/docs/src/base/event_list.rst

 EventList
 =========

-Since a ROOT TTree can contain many events (entries), it is useful to have a class that can manage a list of events, allowing the user to access a specific event by index or slice.
-The current version of the ``EventList`` class is designed to handle ``Event`` instances created directly from a ROOT TTree.
+A ROOT TTree can contain many events (entries), so, it is useful to have a class that manages a list of ``Event`` instances.
+The ``EventList`` class allows users to access specific events by index or slice.
-Therefore, an instance of ``EventList`` cannot be created by directly passing ``Event`` instances.
+It is designed to handle ``Event`` instances created directly from a ROOT TTree.

-This restriction exists because the class aims to minimize memory allocation for events.
-Instead of storing all events in memory, it generates event instances on the fly when the user requests a specific event or a subset of them.
+An ``EventList`` instance cannot be created by directly passing ``Event`` instances.
+This restriction exists to minimize memory usage.
+Instead of storing all events in memory, the class generates event instances on demand when the user requests a specific event or a subset of events.

-With this in mind, an ``EventList`` instance requires only the ROOT tree and an optional event preprocessing function, which is applied to each created ``Event`` instance.
-By default, a dummy function is used that returns the event as is.
+To create an ``EventList`` instance, only the ROOT tree and an optional event preprocessing function are required.
+The preprocessing function is applied to each generated ``Event`` instance.

 .. warning::
-    Based on the description above, this class is not intended to be instantiated directly by the user.
-Instead, it is used internally by the :doc:`ntuple` class to manage events.
+    This class is not intended to be instantiated directly by the user.
+It is used internally by the :doc:`ntuple` class to manage events.

 .. autoclass:: dtpr.base.EventList
     :members: